Nicene Creed

-The Nicene Creed is part of the profession of faith required of those undertaking important functions within the Eastern Orthodox, Roman Catholic, Evangelical Lutheran, Anglican, Methodist, and other Protestant traditions including the Waldensian and Reformed (Continental Reformed, Presbyterian, Congregationalist and Reformed Baptist).
+The Nicene Creed is part of the profession of faith required of those undertaking important functions within the Assyrian Church of the East, Ancient Church of the East, Oriental Orthodox Churches, Eastern Orthodox Church, Catholic, Lutheran, Anglican, Methodist, and other Protestant traditions including the Waldensian and Reformed (Continental Reformed, Presbyterian), Congregationalist, and Baptist.
 Nicene Christianity regards Jesus as divine and "begotten of the Father".
 Various conflicting theological views existed before the fourth century, and these disagreements would eventually spur the ecumenical councils to develop the Nicene Creed.
 Various non-Nicene beliefs have emerged and re-emerged since the fourth century, all of which are considered heresies by adherents of Nicene Christianity.

 In the liturgical churches of Western Christianity, the Nicene Creed is in use alongside the less widespread Apostles' Creed and Athanasian Creed.
 An affirmation of faith, by default the Nicene Creed, is usually said immediately after the sermon or homily following the Gospel reading at the Eucharist, at least on Sundays and major festivals.

 In musical settings, particularly when sung in Latin, this creed is usually referred to by its first word, Credo.
 On Sundays and solemnities, one of these two creeds is recited in the Roman Rite Mass after the homily.
 In the Byzantine Rite, the Nicene Creed is sung or recited at the Divine Liturgy, immediately preceding the Anaphora (eucharistic prayer) is also recited daily at compline.

 The current authoritative English translation in use in the Catholic Church since 2011 was done by the International Commission on English in the Liturgy.